seanrees/prometheus-dyson/README.md

 # prometheus_dyson
-Prometheus client for DysonLink fans (e.g; Pure Hot+Cool).
+Prometheus client for DysonLink fans (e.g; Pure Hot+Cool and Pure Cool).

-This code only supports Pure Hot+Cool fans at the moment.
+This code only supports Pure Hot+Cool and Pure Cool fans at the moment.
 It should be trivial to extend to other fan types (I just don't have one to test).

 ## Build